dhanu10896/opinion-poll/readme.md

 		3. what are some bottlenecks in system and what can be done about those.
 		4. What components need better load balancing?

-7. Identifying and resolving bottlenecks  (To Do)
-	1. Is there any single point of failure in our system?
-What are we doing to mitigate it?
-	2. Do we’ve enough replicas of the data so that if we lose a few servers, we can still serve our users?
-	3. Similarly, do we’ve enough copies of different services running, such that a few failures will not
-cause total system shutdown?
-	4. How are we monitoring the performance of our service?
-Do we get alerts whenever critical
-components fail or their performance degrade?

-Delivery Driver (Non-CDL) - Southeast

-This User can act as Coordinator/Distributor

-•	Create a user role and disable the flag View Supplier name in user role permission.
-•	Create a User and assign the same user role to it.
-Enable the flag ‘User can act as coordinator’.
-•	Verify that User will always see the supplier name regardless of the setting on their user role.